 If you're a new student who has learnt French before, please contact us for a placement test prior to registering!

-The new session will run from September
+The new session will run from March 5th to April 29th.

-student ?
+New student ?
 Give us a call prior to registering, talk to Sanaâ for a placement test: 236-273-2101

 Subscribe to our newsletter to receive events and latest updates to your inbox